aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

     Python exception:
         KeyError: 'c'

-    A KeyError is raised when a value is not found as a key in a Python dict.
+    A `KeyError` is raised when a value is not found as a key in a Python dict.

     Likely cause based on the information given by Python:
-        In your program, the name of the key that cannot be found is 'c'.
+        In your program, the name of the key that cannot be found is `c`.

     Execution stopped on line 7 of file 'TESTS:\except\test_key_error.py'.